communitybridge/docs/Login/Login_Signup.md

 ![Verification Email](./imgs/verification_email.png)

-2. Click <Verify Email</b>.
+2. Click <b>Verify Email</b>.
 A confirmation message that the email has been verified is displayed.

 ![Email Verified](./imgs/email_verification.png)

-You will be directed to Login page.
+You are directed to Login page.

-##  **Login with your Linux Foundation Id**
+##  **Login with your Linux Foundation Id/Email**

 After you have created a new account and verified the account, you can now log in using your Linux Foundation ID.
-To log in to your Linux Foundations' account, do the following:
+To log in to your Linux Foundation's account, do the following:

 1. Go to [Linux Foundation Confluence website.](https://confluence.linuxfoundation.org/).